micropython/micropython/docs/library/uasyncio.rst

     that *timeout* seconds.
 If *awaitable* is not a task then a task will be created from it.

+    If a timeout occurs, it cancels the task and raises ``asyncio.TimeoutError``: this should be trapped by the caller.

     Returns the return value of *awaitable*.

     This is a coroutine.